Prior to reading the novel, I cam across several reviews of Dan Simmons’ 2011 novel Flashback. I was struck by the number of times I came

 Bottom lives in a flashback haze.
 The

-he scrapes by on random private eye money, living in a cubbyhole in what was
+drug allows him to recollect complete memories of times with his now-dead wife, which he does regularly.
+He scrapes by on random private eye money, living in a cubbyhole in what was

 once a Denver shopping mall.
 European

-and North American political weaknesses having allowed the Middle East to take
+and North American political weaknesses have allowed the Middle East to take

-corporations that calls Bottom to his office one day.
+corporations calls Bottom to his office.
 His son’s murder still unsolved, he hopes

 that Bottom, who was part of the original investigation, will be able to use